AndhySolis/HardDiskSim/README.md

-# Simulador Ext2 y Ext3
+# Ext2 and Ext3 Sim
-Simulador del sistema de archivo usado en sistemas gnu/linux Ext3 Usac
+A basic simulation for the Ext3 and Ext3 file system was developed with Bison and Qt Creator